The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs: Monte Carlo simulations

-Panel A of Table \ref{table estimator results normal} gives estimator results for the \citet{lee2008randomized} design with normal running variable for $n = 300$.
-With the largest discontinuity at $\pi_0 = 0.8$, median bias is essentially determined by the bandwidth selection algorithm instead of $\lambda$.
-As the jump decreases, the median bias for $\hat{\tau}_{\Lambda(4)}$ and $\hat{\tau}_{\Lambda(1)}$ remains relatively stable even as identification strength decreases, but increases somewhat for $\hat{\tau}_1$, particularly with CCF bandwidth.
-Interestingly, median bias actually decreases sometimes for the new estimators as $\pi_0$ decreases.
-Although the difference is small, $\hat{\tau}_1$ does sometimes have the lowest median bias with the largest discontinuity.
-This is not unexpected, due to the regularising effect of $\lambda < 1$, which can introduce a small amount of bias in exchange for substantial reductions in estimator variance.
-The new estimators $\hat{\tau}_{\Lambda(1)}$ and $\hat{\tau}_{\Lambda(4)}$ also perform well for median absolute deviation; in particular, the median absolute deviation for $\hat{\tau}_{\Lambda(4)}$ remains essentially unchanged across the different $\pi(\cdot)$ functions and jump discontinuities.
-Even with choosing a measure of spread that is robust to heavy tails, $\hat{\tau}_1$ exhibits an increasingly large median absolute deviation as $\pi_0$ decreases, a problem not seen with the new estimators.
+The top panel presents results for $n = 300$.
+With the largest discontinuity at $\pi_0 = 0.8$, median bias is essentially determined by bandwidth instead of $\lambda$.
+As the jump size decreases, the median bias for $\hat{\tau}_{\Lambda(4)}$ remains stable, but increases somewhat for $\hat{\tau}_1$, particularly with $CCF$ bandwidth.
+The new estimator $\hat{\tau}_{\Lambda(4)}$ also performs well for median absolute deviation, and remains essentially unchanged across the different $\pi(\cdot)$ functions and jump discontinuities.
+Even with location and scale measures robust to heavy tails, $\hat{\tau}_1$ exhibits an increasingly large median bias and MAD as $\pi_0$ decreases. $\hat{\tau}_{\Lambda(4)}$ controls location and scale much better than $\hat{\tau}_1$ across the range of sample sizes and probability discontinuity jumps considered.

-The findings are similar when considering RMSE; the new $\hat{\tau}_{\Lambda(4)}$ gives significant improvements in RMSE, even with a large discontinuity.
-With a small discontinuity, performance of $\hat{\tau}_{\Lambda(4)}$ again remains incredibly stable.
-Despite having a slightly higher RMSE that $\hat{\tau}_{\Lambda(4)}$, $\hat{\tau}_{\Lambda(1)}$ still shows very large improvements over $\hat{\tau}_1$.
-However, the moment problem is clearly visible here for $\hat{\tau}_1$, which displays some extremely large values.
-Even when $\pi_0 = 0.6$, $\hat{\tau}_1$ often attains a large RMSE.
-Overall, the new estimators demonstrate excellent performance in both sample sizes, and particularly for $\hat{\tau}_{\Lambda(4)}$, performance is very impressive even for $n=300$.
-While $\hat{\tau}_1$ unsurprisingly does improve with sample size, the improvements are modest, and the moment problem is still on show even for $n = 600$.
-The clear recommendation from Table \ref{table estimator results normal} is to use $\hat{\tau}_{\Lambda(4)}$ for estimation.
+The difference in performance is even clearer when considering RMSE; the new $\hat{\tau}_{\Lambda(4)}$ gives significant improvements in RMSE, even with a large discontinuity.
+With a small discontinuity, performance of $\hat{\tau}_{\Lambda(4)}$ remains stable, and even in small samples, the estimator retains a small RMSE.
+The lack of finite moments is clear here for $\hat{\tau}_1$, which displays some extremely large values.
+Even when $\pi_0 = 0.8$, $\hat{\tau}_1$ often attains a significantly larger RMSE than $\hat{\tau}_{\Lambda(4)}$.
+Overall, the new estimator demonstrates excellent performance in both sample sizes, and performance is good even for $n=300$.
+While $\hat{\tau}_1$ unsurprisingly does improve with sample size, the improvements are modest, and the moment problem is still evident at $n = 600$.